 Simmons served as a Mississippi State Senator for more than 26 years.
 For the last eight years as a senator, he served as Chairman of the Senate Highways and Transportation Committee.
-Under his leadership in the Senate. over projects such as the repair of the Woodrow Wilson Bridge in Jackson; the upgrade and repair of Highway 8 in Cleveland; and the Highway 82 Bypass in Leland, among many others.
-He also served as Chairman of the Corrections Committee and Vice Chairman of the Public Health and Welfare Committee.

-\$5 billion was spent throughout the state on the construction and upgrade of federal and state roads, county and municipal streets and bridges; also, millions of dollars on public transit, ports, railroads, airports, and other infrastructure support systems.
-He played an integral role on
+Under his leadership in the Senate, over \$5 billion was spent throughout the state on the construction and upgrade of federal and state roads, county and municipal streets and bridges; also, millions of dollars on public transit, ports, railroads, airports, and other infrastructure support systems.
+He played an integral role on projects such as the repair of the Woodrow